XFelipeX/XFelipeX/README.md

 ## Hi there 👋

-I'm a fullstack developer.
-Currently i am working at Verticore Group creating automations. me too make some jobs how freelancer.
-I love skateboarding 💖
+I'm a full-stack developer.
+Currently, I am working at Verticore Group, creating automations.
+I also take on some freelance jobs.
+I love skateboarding. 💖

 ---